Residential Zoning

 10. SPECIFIC PLANS AND NEIGHBORHOOD OVERLAYS

 Base zoning is only the starting point.
 Many properties across the Westside are subject to one or more additional layers of regulation through specific plans, neighborhood overlays, or supplemental use districts.
-These layers can modify nearly every development standard - FAR, height, setbacks, design requirements, grading limits - and the most restrictive standard always governs.
+These layers can modify nearly every development standard, including FAR, height, setbacks, design requirements, and grading limits.
+Where an overlay and the base zoning conflict, the more restrictive standard always governs.

 Specific Plans